X950G Ultra HD 120Hz Smart LED/LCD TV

 Furthermore, I didn’t notice any blooming from bright white text against a solid black screen background.

 Motion handling – I didn’t experience any motion blur or judder with the sources I used for motion handling.
 Sporting events were produced without any motion artifacts.

-Side angle viewing on the X950G revealed typical color saturation and contrast loss, which is an expected short coming for most LED/LCD TVs that use VA panels when viewing the screen at an angle.
-This issue has the greatest impact when watching the TV at extremely wide angles.
+Side angle viewing on the X950G revealed typical color saturation and contrast loss, which is an expected shortcoming for most LED/LCD TVs that use VA panels when viewing the screen at an angle.
+This issue has the greatest impact when watching TV at extremely wide angles.

-Sound quality from the TV’s speakers was what I expected from a thin flat panel design – sound output was thin and lean sounding with very little bass impact.
+Sound quality from the TV’s speakers was what I expected from a flat panel design – sound output was thin and lean sounding with very little bass impact.
 But on a positive note, the sound was clean and clear allowing dialogue to be very discernible.
 It also had very good imaging and stereo separation.

-Sony’s XBR65X950G is shaping up to be a very good addition to their latest models in my opinion, and I was very impressed with its overall excellent picture quality with all video sources I used during this review.
-It comes with a feature rich package including a very good smart TV platform which runs on Android TV Oreo 8.0.
+Sony’s XBR65X950G is shaping up to be a very good addition to its latest models in my opinion, and I was very impressed with its overall excellent picture quality with all the video sources I used during this review.
+It comes with a feature-rich package including a very good smart TV platform which runs on Android TV Oreo 8.0.
 This TV is destined to become one of Sony’s top models for 2019, and I believe it will be very popular among consumers.
 With that said, I suggest you check it out.
 You won’t be disappointed.